vvscode/docs/docs/tutorials/tutorials-javascript/using-sinch-js-sdk-to-call-a-phone-number.md

 ---
-title: "Using Sinch JS SDK to Call a Phone Number"
+title: Using Sinch JS SDK to Call a Phone Number
+excerpt: >-
-excerpt: "In this tutorial, you will build an app to call a regular phone number from your browser.
-This is a pretty sweet feature that can, for example, enable your users to call hotels in a different country cheaply and conveniently."
+  In this tutorial, you will build an app to call a regular phone number from your browser.
+This is a pretty sweet feature that can, for example, enable your users to call hotels in a different country cheaply and conveniently.
 ---
 In this tutorial, you will build an app to call a regular phone number from your browser.
 This is a pretty sweet feature that can, for example, enable your users to call hotels in a different country cheaply and conveniently.